Planted on 03/01/21

 One subject, where I expected to glide through was Economics.
 I mentioned in my 2018 review that I find Economics interesting and want to learn more about it.
 I couldn't do that in 2019, but this year I decided to pursue that goal.
 So I started with the most fundamental books - NCERT class 12th Microeconomics and Macroeconomics.
 The result is that I have lost my interest in learning economics now (hopefully temporarily).
 Either the books are written horribly, or I didn't put enough effort.
 It took me ages to complete these two books, and still, I don't understand a lot of the concepts.
 I think it was the wrong strategy to start with these books.
 I should have watched video lectures by some University professors.
 Perhaps I will do that this year, whenever I get time from my other goals.

 Another subject, which caught my interest was Anthropology.
-I had read links to a new website that I set up this year. the excellent “Sapiens” book by Yuval Noah Harari a couple of years back, and that was a thought-provoking read for me.
+I had read the excellent "Sapiens" book by Yuval Noah Harari a couple of years back, and that was a thought-provoking read for me.
 So I decided to read further on the topic to answer some of the questions that I had about human society and why certain cultural elements got evolved in the way they are at present.
 It is quite an interesting subject, specifically social and cultural anthropology.

 Below are some of the superficial statistics about the books that I read this year -